 As a result of that process, Friends of the High Line has engaged KK&P to select new vendors for the 2018 season through a comprehensive RFP process.
-KK&P is currently identifying, evaluating, and recruiting food and coffee vendors for next season with a focus on prospective vendors who share in the High Line’s mission, vision, and value, and demonstrate enthusiasm for a more robust approach to food programming.
-More information on the RFP process can be found here.
+KK&P identified, evaluated, and recruited food and coffee vendors for next season with a focus on prospective vendors who share in the High Line’s mission, vision, and value, and demonstrate enthusiasm for a more robust approach to food programming.

-In this phase of work, KK&P is also designing a larger overhaul of the food program for the 2019 season, which will entail a design process as well as an RFEI and RFP for all food and beverage vending locations.
-Concurrent to this work, KK&P is developing strategies with the High Line to address a number of operational and programming goals, including:
+In this phase of work, KK&P also designed a larger overhaul of the food program for the 2019 season, which entailed a design process as well as an RFEI and RFP for all food and beverage vending locations.
+Concurrent to this work, KK&P is developed strategies with the High Line to address a number of operational and programming goals, including: